|Summary:||A data backup and mirroring tool, and a manual but private alternative to cloud storage|

 To see how big an issue cruft files may be, unhide them on your computer.
 On Windows, set your Folder View options to show hidden files in Explorer (or try its View tab if it has one).
 On Mac, run this in Terminal (and replace "TRUE" with "FALSE" to rehide files after you've recovered from the shock!):

 defaults write com.apple.finder AppleShowAllFiles TRUE;killall Finder

-Even with this trick, Mac's Finder still won't show you "._" companion files on non-Mac drives, but a "ls -a" command in its Terminal will.
+Even with this trick, Mac's Finder still won't show you "._" companion files on non-Mac drives (or ".DS_Store" files as of Sierra), but a "ls -a" command in its Terminal will.
 If you are familiar with programming, a Python os.listdir() run at its interactive prompt on any platform shows all files too—hidden or not.

 While some casual users may safely keep hidden cruft files hidden and ignore this issue altogether, anyone who produces content on computers will likely need to care about these files' presence eventually.
 If your job title or hobby includes uploading websites, packaging programs for release, writing file-processing tools, or exchanging any sort of data in any sort of way, phantom cruft files can be a major nuisance.